top of page

 International residency tracking is more demanding than domestic tracking.
 The app you choose needs to handle multiple countries, different counting methodologies, treaty considerations, and reporting requirements that vary by jurisdiction.
 Here are the essential features.

 Automatic GPS tracking across borders.
 The app must detect country changes automatically using GPS.
 Manual logging is especially unreliable for international travel, where time zone changes, layovers, and border crossings can make it difficult to reconstruct your movements after the fact.
+We discuss the broader case for automatic over manual tracking in our analysis of the best app for tracking state residency for tax purposes.

 Multi-country threshold monitoring.
 You need simultaneous tracking against thresholds in every country where you spend time.
 An app that only monitors one jurisdiction at a time is not sufficient for someone managing presence in three or four countries.